 - Can I have friends or family come to my group campsite for the day?

-- Are pets allowed?
+- Are dogs allowed?
 If so, are there any additional fees?

 - What are the quiet hours?

-Please see the seasonal site closures document for details.
+Please see the Seasonal and Site Closure List (PDF) for details.
 Closing and opening dates are subject to change.

 Anthony Chabot, Black Diamond, Briones, Coyote Hills, Del Valle, Garin, Las Trampas, Point Pinole, Redwood, Round Valley, and Tilden all have primitive group campsites.
 Anthony Chabot and Del Valle also have developed group campsites which sit inside the family campgrounds.